Robert Blake, Baron Blake: Early life

 Robert Blake was born in Brundall, Norwich, the elder son of William Joseph Blake, a schoolmaster, and of Norah Lindley Blake, (née Daynes), the daughter of a leading Norwich solicitor.
 The family firm was Daynes, Hill & Perks, subsequently acquired by Eversheds.
 He was said to be related to Admiral Robert Blake, of the Parliamentary navy.

 Blake was educated at a dame school in Brundall; King Edward VI's Norwich School, where his father taught History; and Magdalen College, Oxford, where he was an Eldon Law Scholar.
 He graduated from Oxford with a First in Modern Greats and a hockey Blue.
-One of his contemporaries at Oxford was Keith Joseph.
+One of his contemporaries at Oxford was Sir Keith Joseph.

 Blake had planned to go to the bar.
 However, when the Second World War broke out he was commissioned into the Royal Artillery, turning down an offer from a friend to join MI5.
 He was taken prisoner at the Siege of Tobruk in 1942, escaped from Italy in 1944, and was mentioned in despatches.
 He worked for MI6 from 1944 to 1946, where he was a colleague of Kim Philby.